Tye River (Washington): Natural history

 The upper Tye River flows through a steep, narrow, and densely forested valley.
 Below Surprise Creek the Tye's valley alternately widens and narrows.
 There are dense mixed deciduous and conifer forests in the valley bottoms and thick conifer forests on the valley sides.
 Much of the lower elevation forests have been logged at least once.
 Old growth forests are founded mainly along the higher tributaries.

-Above Deception Creek the Tye River has a steep gradient and a confined channel, resulting in a nearly continuous series of steep cascades and smalls waterfalls.
+Above Deception Creek the Tye River has a steep gradient and a confined channel, resulting in a nearly continuous series of steep cascades and small waterfalls.
 Downstream, near its mouth, the Tye's gradient lessens and its channel widens.
 The valley becomes more broad and flat.
 The river becomes somewhat braided in this stretch, with numerous channel splits.
 There are many logs and other types of large woody debris in this part of the river, contributing to excellent salmon habitat.
 The final mile of the Tye has a steeper gradient with cascades alternating with deep pools.

 Nearly all the Tye River's tributaries are high mountains streams with steep gradients.
 Some entering the Tye's valley from hanging valleys, plunging down high waterfalls.

 The Tye River is used by chinook and coho salmon.
 Adults migrate upstream as far as Alpine Falls.
 Spawning occurs mostly in the mainstem river.
 Some coho spawn in the lower parts of a few tributary streams such as Alpine Creek.
 Juvenile salmon rear throughout the accessible waters of the river basin.
 No anadromous fish are found above Alpine Falls as it is a total barrier to fish migration.
 Sunset Falls on the South Fork Skykomish River, below the mouth of the Tye River, is also a total barrier to fish migration.
 All anadrmous fish above Sunset Falls, which includes the entire Tye River basin, are present only as a result of a trap and haul operation initiated in 1958 by the Washington Department of Fisheries.
 Between July and December fish are trapped below the falls, trucked above, and returned to the South Fork Skykomish.

 About 125 mi of roads have been built in the Tye River basin, resulting in a road density approaching and in places surpassing the threshold where damage to the watershed may occur through road effects on slope hydrology and mass wasting.
 The Martin Creek and Beckler Peak roads present the greatest hazard to streams.
 Winter sanding of U.S. Highway 2 is a chronic contributor of fine sediment to the Tye River.
 Each year 2,500- 7,000 cubic yards of sand are applied to the highway.
 It is not known how much enters the Tye River.
 If just 1% does the result is equivalent to a small landslide each year.
 Increased sediment is a concern because it damages salmon spawning habitat.